morphgnt/morphological-lexicon/README.md

 analysis and explanation of morphology of Greek New Testament and similar texts

-Only covers a fraction of text at the moment.
+A first pass has been done of all but Luke and Acts.
 Each cycle of work adds more text, merges in more existing analysis and improves the code.

 ## Current Process